Skip to content

 FactorCity Center EmbassiesSuburban Embassies

-CostExpensive real estate, limited spaceLower land costs, larger plots
+CostExpensive land and limited spaceLower land costs and larger plots

 Architectural and Urban Impact